Skip to main content

 Structure View

-Navigate large feature files using IntelliJ's structure view - jump directly to scenarios and examples.
+The IntelliJ structure view lets you navigate large feature files — jump directly to scenarios and examples.

 Code Formatting

-IntelliJ code formatting shortcuts work perfectly, including JSON within doc-string blocks.
+IntelliJ code formatting shortcuts work as expected — even JSON within doc-string blocks is formatted correctly.

 Test Results